josephservigne/drone-exploration-AI/README.md

 # AI Drone Exploration - FUEL Algorithm (Simplified Version)

-**The project focuses on the autonomous exploration of a virtual environment simulated in PyBullet by a drone in Python.**
+**The project focuses on the autonomous exploration in 2D of a virtual environment simulated in PyBullet by a drone in Python.**

 ## Context